naturalis/edentity-sequencer-qc/README.md

 - Illumina - downloaded from naturalis@sftp.nrcnvwa.nl via sftp (credentials available on request) -
   /data/luka.lenaroto/eDentity/sequencer_tender/241008_VH00147_37_AAG3LFWM5 on MaaS 37

+## Elements

+Total sum of *.fastq.gz file sizes: 43497579058 bytes (43.5 GB).
+Note that these are compressed by the vendor, and we don't know the compression ratio.
+Hence, this is merely a very rough estimate.

 Markers in multiplexed data set according to Elements:

 - Empty